Filochet/secbench/doc/tutorials/storage_walkthrough.md

 ds = store.create_dataset('my_acquisition', capacity, 'data', 'plaintext')
 ```

 We can introspect various information about the dataset.
-The ``size`` attributes represent the number of rows in the dataset.
+The `size` attribute represents the number of rows (entries) in the dataset.

 ```{code-cell} ipython3
 print("fields:", ds.fields())